The Vista Press - Local news for San Diego North County

 Sports View All →

+David A. Willauer-Contributing Writer-Temecula High School-Temecula, CA -Saturday, January 14, 2017: The Rancho Buena Vista Longhorns finished in 22nd place with 63 points and Oscar Nellis carries a 2016-17 record of 23-7 and the son of athletic director Marty Nellis made history Saturday night as he became the first Longhorn Wrestler to reach the finals […]Read More →

-Vista High School Boys Basketball Scores & Schedues
+Vista High School Boys Basketball Scores & Schedules & Updates

-Fallbrook Warriors 34 – Vista Panthers 77 1/6 -The Vista Panthers basketball team won Friday’s home non-conference game against Fallbrook by a score of 77-34.
-1/13 – Canyon Crest Academy Ravens basketball team has a home non-conference game vs. Vista on Friday, @ 7p 1/20 – Vista Panthers basketball team has a home conference […]Read More →
+Vista Panthers 1/6 -The Vista Panthers basketball team won Friday’s home non-conference game against Fallbrook by a score of 77-34.
+1/13 Canyon Crest Academy Ravens basketball team lost Friday’s home non-conference game against Vista by a score of 64-58 1/20 – Vista Panthers basketball team has a home conference game vs. Oceanside on Friday, January […]Read More →

 Cal State San Marcos men’s basketball team Wins